-The Fund aims to achieve its investment objective by primarily investing in a select number (usually a minimum of 30) of attractively valued companies listed on the Regulated Markets.
+The Fund aims to achieve its investment objective by primarily investing in a select number (usually between 30 and 150) of attractively valued companies listed on the Regulated Markets.

 The Fund may also invest up to 10% of its Net Asset Value in unlisted securities in accordance with the requirements of the Central Bank.